IDAES/idaes-pse/docs/install/index.rst

 3. Run tests on unit models::

-    pytest idaes/unit_models
+    pytest --pyargs idaes -W ignore

 4. You should see the tests run and all should pass to ensure the installation worked.
+You may see some "Error" level log messages, but they are okay, and produced by tests for error handling.
+The number of failed and succeed test is reported at the end of the pytest output.
 You can report problems on the `Github issues page <https://github.com/IDAES/idaes-pse/issues>`_ (Please try to be specific about the command and the offending output.)